Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 6

 a perfect old hag.

 Sat.
-Rained today, cool & dull - some mud
+Rained today, cool & dull - some mud;

 (of course!)
-Letters from home – Nate
+Letters from home – Mate

 are new rules out daily, nor do the old